Inazumanotenshi/ChilloutVR-Theme/README.md

-# ChilloutVR Inspired BetterDiscord Theme
+# ChilloutVR InspiredDiscord Theme

 This repository contains a BetterDiscord/Vencord theme inspired by the ChilloutVR user interface.
 It provides a dark, relaxing, and immersive user interface for Discord.

 ![image](https://github.com/user-attachments/assets/bf961895-6158-47da-b71b-96443b141ad8)

+## Important information

+The min-theme.css is only updated when fixes on theme.css are confirmed and without issues.

 ## Installation - BetterDiscord